 MOFU = Middle of Funnel.
 Here we are trying to filter the funnel a little, taking the wider audience (TOFU), and starting to qualify interested parties.
 In this stage, we are trying to identify good-fit customers.
-A good fit client being from their need to our ability to solve for this need.
+A good-fit customer being from their need to our ability to solve for this need.

 BOFU = Bottom of Funnel.
 This is the area we start to create content designed to convert.
 We are either looking to make a sale or qualify a lead known as an MQL (marketing qualified lead.)